 There is a proverb — don't put all your eggs in one basket.
 The same can be said for customer journey mapping.
 You won’t boost your business growth by making this methodology your only instrument of choice.
 Instead, you should make it a cog in one big strategy machine that will lead your company to success.

-Your strategy should also include processes like CJM in conjunction with other activities such as surveys, user interviews and contextual inquiries.
-The combination of all these tools will help you achieve your goal.
+Your strategy should also include processes like CJM in conjunction with other activities such as surveys, user interviews, collecting feedback and contextual inquiries.
+The combination of all these tools will help you achieve your goal, and also limit how often your customers contact your customer service department.

 Using Unverified Sources Or Not Enough Of Them